zyth0s/bench_density_gradient_wfn/README.md

     Would require storing a copy of Eigen (I do not want more 3rd party code in my repository).
     Optimization steps:
-    1. Predeclaration of variables.
+    1. Predeclare variables.
-    2. Flags(same as for others): -O3 -march=native -fPIC
+    2. Flags(same as for others): `-O3 -march=native -fPIC`

 4. **Julia** is a joy.
 Interactive, expressive, and quite fast with some modifications.
     Scales better than Rust & C++.
-There is still a (tiny -> crucial) difference with Fortran.
+There is still a (small but crucial) difference with Fortran.
     If speed equals this stays.
     Optimization steps:
-    1. Predeclaration of variables to avoid type instability accessing struct elements.
+    1. Predeclare variables to avoid type instability accessing struct elements.
-    2. Flags(same as for others): -O3 -C skylake --check-bounds=no
+    2. Flags(same as for others): `-O3 -C skylake --check-bounds=no`
-    3. Avoid array copies with @views.
+    3. Avoid array copies with `@views`.
-    4. Guarantee @inbounds access.
+    4. Guarantee `@inbounds` access.

 DONE: declare variables at the beginning in all implementations